XDawn66/CSE15L-LAB-REPORTS-FA23/lab_report_5.md

 ### StudentA
 ##### 1d ago in **General**

 Hello, I'am trying to add a message to my webserver by using the add-message in my headleRequest function.
-If the url includes a path with "add-message" and a query starting with s and followed by = +"message".
-However, no matter how I tried, I could not add messages and nothing was added to the homepage.
-The homepage is supposed to show a list a messages that I added!
+If the url includes a path with "add-message" and a query starting with s and followed by = +"message", a message will be added to the server and show up on the homepage However, no matter how I tried, I could not add messages and nothing was on the homepage.
 I believe I did everything correctly, but for some reason, it could not work out!
 Can you guys take a look and help?

 My code:
 ```